jvk75/UIImageCropper/README.md

 For full usage exmaple see **CropperExample** in Example folder.

-## Coming soon

-* Possibility to use cropper without UIImagePickerController

 ## Issues and contribution

 If you find any issues please add and issue to this repository.